 The word “cider” can have different meanings depending on whom you ask.
 On American shores, most people picture the sweet, unfiltered apple juice that hits store shelves in the early autumn.
 They’re not wrong.
 But thanks to Prohibition and some strange legislative tinkering, that notion isn’t entirely correct, either.

 Since its inception, cider has meant the product derived from the fermentation of apple juice, otherwise known as “hard cider” - the first alcoholic

-beverage to reach our shores, brought over by English settlers.
-At the time, and well into the 19th and early 20th centuries, cider started as a necessity when water supplies were suspect during the colonial era.
-It evolved into the drink of choice during meals and at the bar.
+beverage to reach America, brought over by English settlers.
+At the time, and well into the 19th and early 20th centuries, cider was a necessity when water supplies were suspect during the colonial era.
+It evolved into the drink of choice to wash down a meal at the bar.